 The International Economic Policy and Analysis MSc programme was uniquely created (and has been maintained) in conjunction with the UK Government Economic Service (GES) since 2012.

 The course aims to provide you with an in-depth knowledge and understanding of the latest developments in economics, with a focus on practical skills and development of the skills needed by a working economist.
 It is specifically aimed at those with a genuine interest in the application of economics to real-world situations.

 As well as enhancing your ability to apply relevant economic principles in the support of policy and strategy development, the course aims to develop your ability to communicate complex issues to wide audiences, your awareness of significant sources of economic and financial data, the problems faced when carrying out policy evaluation and your capability for self-awareness and group working.

 You will gain an understanding of the key concepts in economics that underpin public sector policy and business decision making.
 This includes the various scenarios where we explore opportunity cost, equilibrium and disequilibrium, strategic interaction, market failure and the related concept of externalities.

 You'll develop your analytical skills by applying these concepts to current challenges that face the profession, at both macro and micro levels, and in both private and public sectors.
 This will provide you with the latest insights drawn from both the academic and practitioner arenas.

 Students on this course benefit from free access to part of the material on the course reading list and an online subscription to Financial Times.
 In addition, you will get exposure to a global network of professional economists through a free student membership to the Society of Business Economists.

 Information for international students

-Students whose first language is not English are expected to have an English language qualification such as IELTS with a minimum total score of 6.5, scoring at least 6 in each element.
+If your first language is not English, you should have an IELTS score of 6.5 overall, with a score of 6.0 in each element.